Seirdy/seirdy.one/content/posts/mdn-ai-help-and-lucid-lies.md

 ## Conflating broad and specific questions

 Broad questions already tend to have more documentation than specific questions.
-Trained on this understandably-biased documentation, AI Help tends to fall flat when asked for any overly specific advice.
+Trained on this understandably biased documentation, AI Help tends to fall flat when asked for any overly specific advice.

 ### Example: asking about specific page speed metrics